MicrosoftDocs/memdocs/memdocs/intune/protect/device-compliance-get-started.md

 ## Monitor compliance status

-Intune includes a device compliance dashboard that you can use to monitor the compliance status of devices and to drill-in to policies and devices for more information.
+Intune includes a device compliance dashboard that you use to monitor the compliance status of devices, and to drill-in to policies and devices for more information.
 To learn more about this dashboard, see [Monitor device compliance](../protect/compliance-policy-monitor.md).

 ## Integrate with Conditional Access

 When you use Conditional Access, you can configure your Conditional Access policies to use the results of your device compliance policies to determine which devices can access your organizational resources.
 This access control is in addition to and separate from the actions for noncompliance that you include in your device compliance policies.

 When a device enrolls in Intune it registers in Azure AD.
 The compliance status for devices is reported to Azure AD.
-If you have Conditional Access policies with Access controls set to *Require device to be marked as compliant*, Conditional access uses that compliance status to determine whether to grant or block access to email and other organization resources.
+If your Conditional Access policies have Access controls set to *Require device to be marked as compliant*, Conditional access uses that compliance status to determine whether to grant or block access to email and other organization resources.

-If you’ll use device compliance status with Conditional Access policies, review how your tenant has configured *Mark devices with no compliance policy assigned as*, which is managed under [Compliance policy settings](#compliance-settings-policy).
+If you’ll use device compliance status with Conditional Access policies, review how your tenant has configured *Mark devices with no compliance policy assigned as*, which you manage under [Compliance policy settings](#compliance-settings-policy).

 For more information about using Conditional Access with your device compliance policies, see [Device-based Conditional Access](../protect/conditional-access-intune-common-ways-use.md#device-based-conditional-access)